How to turn company expertise into a recognizable body of thought

 The goal should not be consensus so much as a defensible conclusion.

-Authority is strengthened by precision, not theatrical certainty.
 A useful point of view also gives customers language for something they have experienced but struggled to name.
-This is one of the strongest signals that a position is working.
+This is one of the clearest signs that the position is working.

 The audience encounters the idea and thinks: